GoLearnToCode/kiei925-spring17/workbook/console_crud.md

-# Cheat Sheet: Model CRUD in the Rails Console
+# Cheat Sheet: Models and the Rails Console

 Models are our gateway to our application's data set.
 Each model is a table of data.
 We can have as many rows in the table as we want.
 The columns are defined by the model's schema.